 There are a number of reasons older adults may find themselves in need of food support.
 Whether due to illness or lack of transportation, disability or low income, seniors are going without the nutrition they need to stay healthy and live active lives.

-“There is a strong connection between food insecurity and health impacts, regardless of age,” says Jillian Barber, Sharp HealthCare community benefits and health improvement program manager.
-“Access to healthy food was identified as the number one social determinant of health in San Diego’s most recent hospital community health needs assessment.”
+“There is a strong connection between food insecurity and health impacts, regardless of age,” says Jillian Warriner, Sharp HealthCare community benefits and health improvement program manager.
+“Access to healthy food was identified as a top social determinant of health in San Diego's most recent hospital community health needs assessment.”

 According to Barber, who represents Sharp as a member of the San Diego Food System Alliance’s Healthy Food Access Committee and the San Diego Hunger Coalition’s Hunger Advocacy Network, the lack of access to healthy food is a strong predictor of illnesses such as diabetes, heart disease, stroke, cancer, obesity and even mental health concerns.
 Treating these chronic conditions can affect the household’s finances, further increasing food insecurity.